What’s the difference between a bad job, a good job, and a brilliant job? The employee experience.

 3. Put Employee Experience the Heart of Your Business Strategy

 Improving employee experience is a long-term goal.
 It’s not something you’ll achieve overnight.
-But no matter how much time, energy, and money you invest in improving your employee experience, it’s almost certain to pay off in the long-term.
+But no matter how much time, energy, and money you invest in improving the experience for employees, it’s almost certain to pay off in the long term.

-Some aspects of the employee experience are simple to manage, even though they might be pricey.
+Some aspects are simple to manage, even though they might be pricey.
 You should know that, if you want to improve the physical environment, you need to approach workplace renovators, designers, and outfitters.
 Similarly, you’ll know what sort of suppliers you need to talk to if you want to meet your employees’ technology and equipment needs.

 For this, you’ll have to think more broadly about employee wellbeing.
 Don’t just address those common sources of stress and frustration that make life difficult for your team.
 Instead, think of your employees’ overall physical and mental health, and consider what you can do to promote wellbeing in the workplace.